top of page

 Why It Matters for You

-No insurance?
-Both DPC and concierge can work, but DPC is your affordable lifeline.
-At Crossroads Family Medicine, my DPC model means you’re not just a number—you’re a partner in your health.
-I spend real time crafting plans, whether it’s managing diabetes or easing pain with OMM.
-Concierge might dazzle with perks, but its cost can strain most Greenwood budgets.
-DPC keeps it real: quality care, flat fee, no surprises.
+If you lack insurance, both DPC and concierge medicine can be viable options.
+However, DPC often acts as your affordable lifeline.
+At Crossroads Family Medicine, my DPC model ensures you’re not just a number—you’re a partner in your health.
+I take time to create tailored health plans, whether for managing diabetes or alleviating pain using OMM.
+While concierge care may dazzle with perks, its high cost can strain typical budgets in Greenwood.
+DPC keeps things straightforward: quality care for a flat fee, no surprises.

 My Patient-First Promise

-In my DPC practice, you get unlimited visits to explore what works.
+In my DPC practice, you receive unlimited visits to decide what best suits your health needs.
 No insurance?
-No problem—I’m here for you.
-Curious about holistic options?
-My Pain Relief Toolkit offers seven natural strategies, free when you join our email list.
+No problem.
+I’m here for you.
+Interested in holistic options?
+My Pain Relief Toolkit offers seven natural strategies that are free when you join our email list.

 Choose Your Path Today

-Whether you lean toward DPC’s affordability or concierge’s luxury, it’s about finding care that fits you.
-I’m rooting for DPC—because everyone deserves a doctor who listens.
-Join our email list for a free resource (my Pain Relief Toolkit) at crossroadsfammed.com and start your journey to better health.
+Whether you lean toward DPC’s affordability or concierge’s luxury, the objective is to find care that works for you.
+I advocate for DPC—everyone deserves a doctor who listens.
+Join our email list for access to my Pain Relief Toolkit at crossroadsfammed.com and take the first step toward better health.

-Dr. Danielle is a Direct Primary Care physician at Crossroads Family Medicine, serving Greenwood, Indiana with holistic, patient-first care.
+Dr. Danielle is a Direct Primary Care physician at Crossroads Family Medicine, dedicated to providing holistic, patient-first care in Greenwood, Indiana.

 bottom of page